wilsonliaows/docs/connectors/infusionsoft.md

 ## Infusionsoft : list of item types

-When receiving details of an invoice, each line item is tied with a field called "item_type" that marks the type of the item.
+When receiving details of an invoice, each line item is tied with a field called **item_type** that marks the type of the item.
 These values are in integer form, and in case you need to receive only a certain type of items, here are the list of numbers and their respective item types :

 0 = Unknown type
 1 = Shipping